 If you live in an apartment or have no access to a garden, you can still take part!
 Try using hanging baskets, large plant pots or planters instead.

 Dig the soil over and firm it well before raking to create a level seed bed.
-Avoid using any fertilisers or manure as this encourages grass growth which crowds out the wild flowers.
+Avoid using any fertilisers or manure as this encourages grass growth which can crowd the wild flowers.

 If your soil is very fertile and you’d like to grow a perennial wild flower meadow you can try stripping away the top 5-10cm (2-4”) of soil to reduce fertility.